FAQ - Delta Trading

 A position is transferred to the next day if you hold it open at 24:00 h EET.

 Please be advised, however, that if you hold a position overnight, interest (rollover) will either be charged or received as you have borrowed money from your broker in order to have this position open.
-The fees incurred on the transfer of an open position for the next business day are the interest rate currency differential of the quoted currency pair.
+The fees incurred on the transfer of an open position for the next business day are the interest rate currency differential of the quoted instrument.

 It is important that each client knows and understands how their trading affects the result (profit/loss) from a position and the account equity.